Skip to main content

 Infectious Capable of transmitting an Infectious Disease to another person.

-Exposure Prone Procedure Screening The screening of a student by undertaking laboratory testing of an Identity Validated Sample of their blood to detect the presence of markers of infectivity of the following blood borne viruses: Hepatitis B and Hepatitis C.
+Exposure Prone Procedure Screening The screening of a student by undertaking laboratory testing of an Identity Validated Sample of their blood to detect the presence of markers of infectivity of the following blood borne viruses: Hepatitis B, Hepatitis C and HIV.

 Identity Validated Sample A sample taken from a student whose identity and likeness are checked against their photograph in their Photo-ID- (Passport or Irish or International Driving Licence).

-ID Cleared for Placement Deemed to have met the ID clearance standards required to permit attendance on placement in a healthcare setting.
-UCC students subject to this policy may only be deemed ID Cleared for Placement by the UCC Student Health Department.
+ID Cleared for Placement Deemed to have met the ID clearance standards required to permit attendance on placement in a healthcare setting

 5. List of Abbreviations